MoonshineSG/spotify.google/README.md

 Login to the `https://developer.spotify.com` and create a new application.
 Remember `client_id`, `client_secret` and `redirect_uri`.

-- copy remote.py to /spotify.google/ (or other folder) then make it executable
+- copy `remote.py` and `config.py` to /spotify.google/ (or other folder) then make it executable

-- fill all the required credentials:
+- update `config.py` with all the required credentials:

 ```
 #name of the chromecast device